Automate AWS Lambda Layer Creation with Python and Shell Scripts

 conda activate $pyLayerEnv

-# create a path for libraries to be added to the layer
+# create a package path for libraries to be included in the layer

 mkdir -p build/python/lib/python$pythonVersion/site-packages